 AMS Gouge Augers

-The AMS gouge auger has a long, tapered chamber for collection of undisturbed soil samples from very soft and wet soils (such as clay or peat) with minimal disturbance.
+The AMS Gouge Auger has a long chamber and is ideal for collecting undisturbed samples from extremely soft, wet soils (clay or peat) while ensuring minimal disturbance.

 Features